-The investment properties' valuation policy is to have independent valuations conducted regularly, typically annually to aid with the determination of the fair value of the assets.
-Fair value is determined using capitalization of adjusted net profit approach, discounted cash flows and direct reference to recent market transactions on arm's length terms for properties comparable in size and location to those held by the Scheme.
+The investment properties valuation policy is to have independent valuations conducted regularly, typically annually, to aid with the determination of the fair value of the assets.
+Fair value is determined using capitalisation and discounted cash flows approaches with direct reference to arm's length market transactions of properties comparable in size and location to those held by the Scheme.